Skip to main content

 Self-help groups

-Many people who have alcohol dependency problems find it useful to attend self-help groups, such as Alcoholics Anonymous (AA).
+Many people who have alcohol dependency problems find it useful to attend self-help groups, such as Alcoholics Anonymous (AA) or SMART Recovery.

 One of the main beliefs behind AA is that alcoholic dependence is a long-term, progressive illness and total abstinence is the only solution.